Tom Mallin: Writing

 Mallin had his first play, Curtains, produced in 1968, and went on to write many more, for both stage and radio, having a six plays broadcast on BBC Radio before his death in 1977 and others posthumously.

 Turning to full-time writing in 1970, at the age of 43, he also had five novels published by Allison and Busby, the book covers featuring his own artwork.

 In a 1971 article in The Guardian, Michael McNay described Mallin's first novel, Dodecahedron (1970), as "shocking", and said: "Tom Mallin's prose bleeds.
 His plays and novels are the flayed flesh of English language.
 If there had to be a visual comparison (and why not?
 Mallin used to be a realist painter) it would be with a crucifixion by Grunewald or a film by Bunuel."
 The novel was also published in the US, by Outerbridge and Lazard in 1972, to mixed reviews, with Kirkus Reviews noting that Dodecahedron owes a great deal to the playwriting genre.

 Mallin's last novel, Bedrok, published in 1978, was described by Hermione Lee in The Observer as "a stylish as well as a very troubling novel".
 Two of Mallin's novels have been reprinted: Knut ("a darkly comic take on the gothic novel") and Erowina ("A dark, ambitious, stimulating, and challenging novel ...
 Tom Mallin's masterpiece, and a work that remains surprising, fresh and vital").

 Awards and recognition

 In 1979, alongside John Arden, Richard Harris, Don Haworth, Jill Hyem, Jennifer Phillips and Fay Weldon, Mallin won a Giles Cooper Award, with his posthumous winning work being included in Best Radio Plays of 1978.

 Mallin was included in The Imagination on Trial: British and American writers discuss their working methods (Allison & Busby, 1982), co-edited by Alan Burns and Charles Sugnet, which contained interviews with 10 other authors as well as Burns himself: J. G. Ballard, Eva Figes, John Gardner, Wilson Harris, John Hawkes, B. S. Johnson, Michael Moorcock, Grace Paley, Ishmael Reed, and Alan Sillitoe.

+Mallin is mentioned in Dennis O'Driscoll's poem "Siblings Revisited":"Only a few years ago, it was Jennings schoolboy storiesthat I brought you.
+Now, I pack avant-garde books:Tom Mallin, Alan Burns, Beckett's Shorter Plays."